Implementing a unified solver for nonlinearly constrained optimization: Numerical results

 \section{Numerical results}

-We compare Uno 1.0.0 against state-of-the-art solvers filterSQP (20010817) (with the QP solver BQPD), IPOPT 3.14.11 (with the linear solver MUMPS 5.5.1), SNOPT 7.5-1.2, MINOS 5.51, LANCELOT, LOQO 7.03, and CONOPT 3.17A on 429 small test problems of the CUTEst benchmark~\cite{gould2015cutest}.
-The log files of all solvers are available at the following repository: \\ \url{https://github.com/cvanaret/nonconvex_solver_comparison}~.
+We now compare the \texttt{filtersqp} and \texttt{ipopt} presets of Uno \unoversion against state-of-the-art solvers filterSQP (20010817, with the QP solver BQPD), IPOPT 3.14.20 (with the linear solver MA57 3.10.0), SNOPT 7.5-1.2, MINOS 5.51, LANCELOT, LOQO 7.03, and CONOPT~3.17A on 429 small test problems of the CUTE benchmark~\cite{bongartz1995cute} translated into AMPL\footnote{The AMPL translations are available at \url{https://arnold-neumaier.at/glopt/coconut/Benchmark/Library2_new_v1.html}}.
+Their dimensions are reported in Table~\ref{tab:cute-dimensions} (the full name of the \texttt{nuffield} is \texttt{nuffield\_continuum}, which the table is too narrow to contain).
+The log files of all the solvers are available in the following repository: \\ \url{https://github.com/cvanaret/nonlinear_optimization_solver_benchmark}~.
+IPOPT terminated with the status ``EXIT: Problem has too few degrees of freedom'' on the instances \texttt{argauss} and \texttt{lewispol}; this is interpreted as failure.